Teacher & Student Resources

 When you're working with others, sometimes you need a quick opinion instead of a bunch of comments.
 Boosts are perfect!
 At the bottom of your Basecamp Doc or your Message Board post, include something like this:

 Most teachers add students to their education accounts as team members but some prefer to add them as clients.
 The differences between the two are listed out here.

 Added someone as a client but they should be a team member?
 Maybe the reverse?
-You can remove this person from the account entirely (not just a project).
-Then, add them back the way you meant to.
+Here’s how you can quickly change their user access.